CatalinCraciun2002/NNFS_Adaptation/README.md

 ## Credits

-This project was inspired by the Neuronal Networks from Scratch in Python Book, written by
+This project was inspired by the Neural Networks from Scratch in Python Book, written by
 Harrison Kinsley & Daniel Kukieła, which can be found at the